About Rick Neumayer

 later than you think (2008)

-First things first.
-Can you tell us a little more about you?
+Cn you tell us a little about you and what you write?

-What inspired you to write this book and series?
+What inspired you to write a mystery series?

 I’ve loved mysteries all my life and once spent twenty years trying to write one.
 The great fictional sleuths appear in series, from Sherlock Holmes onward.
 In the 1970s and 1980s, the classic American P.I. hero began springing up in places other than NY, Chicago, or LA.
-I loved this development and decided why not in Louisville, KY?
-In this way, I get to write the kind of story I love and set it in the place I call home, which I happen to know more about than I do the aforementioned ones and which makes it feel even more real to me.
+I loved this development and decided why not in Louisville?

 What, in your opinion, are the most important elements of good writing?
 What do you think makes a good story?